GL-A/weatherman/README.md

 * Open `src/store.js`.
 * Import `promiseMiddleware` from `redux-promise-middleware`.
 * Import `applyMiddleware` from `redux`.
-* Modify the original `createStore` to have to additional parameters after `weather`:
+* Modify the original `createStore` to have two additional parameters after `weather`:
   * `undefined` - This could be an initial state, but since the reducer is handling that, let's just pass `undefined`.
   * `applyMiddleware( promiseMiddleware() )` - This will tell Redux that we want the middleware called on every action that is dispatched.